Eirinintz/Public-library-internship-Sparta/README.md

 - 🧠 ChatGPT — AI tool for guidance and drafting. 🤓

-- 🤖 GitHub Copilot — for code and documentation assistance.
+- 🤖 Copilot — for code and documentation assistance.

 - 🤖 Claude AI – An Additional Tool for Code